hyperhyperspace/pulsar/SPECS.md

 - `speedRatio`: The ratio between the max and min speed used to set node VDF difficulty.

+- `minSpeedRatio`: when we reach this value of 1.3 it cannot get lower.

+- `maxSpeedRatio`: when we reach this value of 6.1 it cannot get higher.

 - `noiseFraction`: Fraction of extra noise added to the VDF difficulty for randomness, currently 0.1.

 The initial values are set based on system modeling and should be tuned for different environments.